Skip to content

 Tools On This Page

-• [matrix_message] - Send, reply, react, read, edit, or inspect Matrix conversation context.
+• [matrix_message] - Send, reply, react, read, list room threads, edit, or inspect Matrix conversation context.

 • [matrix_voice_message] - Generate speech from text and send it as a Matrix voice note.